 - As network members we are inclusive and act and speak with one voice.

 Current key initiatives in development

-Network meetings are held quarterly.
+Network meetings are held online quarterly.
 Copies of the minutes of meetings are available on request.

 We are very pleased to share this guidance on line managing and working with those who have a visual impairment.

 This guidance aims to give line managers an insight into best practice around supporting their staff and point the reader in the direction of useful resources to aid in supporting their colleagues,